Peter Henry Lemke: America

 On 20 August 1834, Lemke arrived in New York on the ship Florida and took a steamer to Philadelphia, where Bishop Kenrick assigned him as an assistant to Father Guth, pastor of Holy Trinity Church, Philadelphia, the first German national parish in the United States.
 On his first night, he was called out to attend a cholera patient.
-He went every day to the Bishop's residence to instruct Bishop Kenrick and is brother, Peter Richard Kenrick in German, while they, in turn, taught him English.
+He went every day to the Bishop's residence to instruct Bishop Kenrick and his brother, Peter Richard Kenrick in German, while they, in turn, taught him English.
 His skill improved through his missionary tours in which he was often forced to communicate in English.
-Two months late, he was sent as assistant to the aged and infirm Prince Gallitzin at Loretto, Pennsylvania.
+Two months later, he was sent as assistant to the aged and infirm Prince Gallitzin at Loretto, Pennsylvania.
 In 1835, there were only four German priests in a diocese that covered Pennsylvania, New Jersey, and Delaware.

 He took up his residence in the neighbouring town of Ebensburg, from where he attended to a portion of Father Gallitzin's district, about fifty miles in extent.
 He travelled by rail, stagecoach, wagon, and horseback to visit the scattered settlements.
 Lemke was a fearless horseman and delighted to give to the admiring settlers exhibitions of his skill in riding and subduing wild and untrained colts.
 In September 1835, he accompanied Bishop Kenrick on a visitation of the western part of Pennsylvania.
 One Sunday a month he attended the Catholics working on the Pennsylvania Main Line Canal and the Allegheny Portage Railroad at Johnstown.
 He and Father Gallitzin were the only priests in the county.

 In the spring of 1837 he bought some land on which two years later he laid out a town which, in honour of the first Catholic Bishop in the United States, John Carroll, he called Carrolltown.
 He succeeded the deceased Father Gallitzin as pastor of Loretto in 1840.
 In October of that year Lemke became a naturalized citizen.